Aquarama Aquarium Theater of the Sea: History

-The South Philadelphia site was selected to gain a benefit from a larger development concept for the area near JFK Stadium.
-The area was the former site of the United States 1926 celebration, the Sesqui-Centennial an exposition of 20th-century technology and American life demolished in 1927.
+The South Philadelphia site was selected to gain a benefit from a larger development concept for the area near Municipal Stadium.
+The area was the former site of the United States Sesqui-Centennial in 1926, an exposition of 20th-century technology and American life, demolished in 1927.
 In the years following, ideas were percolating about a portion of the exposition grounds.
-It remained idle until a 1960s development plan for a modern sports and entertainment complex at the apex of Broad Street and Packer Avenue was realized with the eventual demolition of the historically remembered Municipal Stadium (a last remaining structure of the Sesqui-Centennial Expo and the event site of the annual Army/Navy Game) then renamed in 1964, JFK Stadium, in honor of the then recently assassinated president John F. Kennedy.
+It remained idle until a 1960s development plan for a modern sports and entertainment complex at the apex of Broad Street and Packer Avenue was realized with the eventual demolition of the historically remembered Municipal Stadium, by then renamed John F. Kennedy Stadium, the event site of the annual Army/Navy Game.
 Also, in keeping with complementary entertainment venues across from the Aquarama site on the east side of Broad Street was Park Lanes Bowling alley and the South City Drive-in movie theater.

-Billing itself as “The Theater of the Sea”, Aquarama opened its doors in 1962 on South Broad Street, across from where Veterans Stadium would stand a decade later along with and the 2003 creation of the expanded South Philadelphia Sports Complex alongside the Spectrum, and Wells Fargo Center.
-By the late 1960s, however, Philadelphians began to tire of Aquarama and it was financially failing.
+Billing itself as “The Theater of the Sea”, Aquarama opened its doors in 1962 on South Broad Street, across from where Veterans Stadium would stand a decade later along with and the 2003 creation of the expanded South Philadelphia Sports Complex, By the late 1960s, Philadelphians began to tire of Aquarama and it was financially failing.
 After only 7 years of existence, Philadelphia’s “Theater of the Sea” quietly disappeared and was demolished in 1969.